Shixing79/XAI_Agent/README.md

 ## Notes

-- The agent uses OpenAI API; set up your API keys as needed.
+- The agent uses OpenAI API; set up your API keys as described above.
-- The dataset file (`full_dataset.csv`) is required for data queries and is not included in this repository.
+- The dataset file (`full_dataset.csv`) and validation set (`X_valid.joblib`) are required for data queries and model predictions, but are **not included in this repository for confidentiality reasons**.
+- Generated plots are saved in `static/plots/` and displayed in the chat when relevant.